coderbootcamp/blog-starter-template/README.md

-# Starter template to build your blog with Gridsome.
+# Starter template to build your blog with Gridsome

 Install Gridsome CLI tool if you don't have `npm install --global @gridsome/cli`